joshed-io/scrappit-js/README.md

           }
         }

-*   Each scrapp is equipped with publish and subscribe methods.
-This lets them interact predictably with scrappit.js, other scrapps, and scrappit.js plugins in a loosely coupled manner.
+*   Like scrappit.js, scrapps use a simple publish and subscribe model to interact with scrappit.js, other scrapps, and scrappit.js plugins.

-*   scrappit.js itself is event based - this makes writing event-based plugins easy:

-        scrappit.subscribe('launch.scrapp', function(scrapp) {
-          console.debug("The " + scrapp.name + " scrapp has launched!");
-        }

-*   Scrapps help you load conflict-free dependencies using the AMD (asynchronous module definition) pattern.
+*   scrappit.js loads dependencies for each scrapp using the AMD (asynchronous module definition) pattern.
+Declare dependencies as a simple array or config object, and receive them as simple function arguments.

         var myScrapp = {
           require : ["http://scrappit.org/app-build/scripts/libs/jquery-amd.js"],
           launch : function($) {
-            $("h1").html("i haz a jqueris!");
+            $("h1").html("wuz my jqueries");
           }
          }

-    Note that the file you're requiring must define itself as a module for this to work.
+    \(Note that the file you're requiring must define itself as a module for this to work. [http://scrappit.org/code](http://scrappit.org/code) maintains a collection of libraries having AMD support.\)

-*   Here's another example for extra credit:
+*   Here's another example scrapp for some extra credit.
+This scrapp exposes each external link on a page in just a few lines of code.

         var myScrapp = {
           require : {